The mathematics of adversarial attacks in AI -- Why deep learning is unstable despite the existence of stable neural networks: Main Results I -- Trained NNs become unstable despite the existence of stable and accurate NNs

-\item[(VII)] ({\bf Comparison with the No-Free-Lunch Theorem}).
+\item[(VII)] \underline{\emph{Comparison with the No-Free-Lunch Theorem}}.
 The celebrated No-Free-Lunch Theorem has many forms.
 However, the classical impossibility result we refer to (Theorem 5.1 in \cite{MachLearnCUP2014}) states that for any learning algorithm for classification problems there exists a classification function $f$ and a distribution $\mathcal{D}$ that makes the algorithm fail.
 Our Theorem \ref{theorem:NNCV} is very different in the way that it is about instability.
 Moreover, it is an impossibility result specific for deep learning.
 Thus, the statements are much stronger.

 Indeed -- in contrast to the single classification function $f$ and distribution $\mathcal{D}$ making a fixed algorithm fail in the No-Free-Lunch Theorem -- Theorem \ref{theorem:NNCV} shows the existence of uncountably many classification functions $f$ and distributions $\mathcal{D}$ such that for any fixed architecture DL will either yield unstable and successful NNs or unsuccessful NNs.
 This happens despite the existence of stable and accurate NNs for exactly the same problem.
-Moreover, Theorem \ref{theorem:NNCV} shows how NNs can generalise well given relatively few training data compared to the test data, but at the cost of non-robustness (note that this is in contrast to the No-Free-Lunch theorem wherein few training samples leads to a lack of generalisation). \end{itemize}
+Moreover, Theorem \ref{theorem:NNCV} shows how NNs can generalise well given relatively few training data compared to the test data, but at the cost of non-robustness (note that this is in contrast to the No-Free-Lunch theorem wherein few training samples leads to a lack of generalisation).
+See also \cite{gottschling2020troublesome} for other `No free lunch' theorems. \end{itemize}